History of Harry Potter in Timeline

 Harry Potter and the Deathly Hallows

-In a August 12, 2007 review of Deathly Hallows in The New York Times, Christopher Hitchens praised Rowling for "unmooring" her "English school story" from literary precedents.
+In August 2007, Christopher Hitchens praised Rowling for "unmooring" her "English school story" from literary precedents.

-2007: Harry Potter book covers depicted on UK postage stamps
+2007: Harry Potter book covers on UK postage stamps

 In 2007, the seven Harry Potter book covers were depicted on a series of UK postage stamps issued by Royal Mail.

-Harry Potter and the Half-Blood Prince movie was released on 15 July 2009.
+Harry Potter and the Half-Blood Prince was released on 15 July 2009.

-In 2009, a Harry Potter traveling exhibition premiered in Chicago, marking another expansion of the franchise.
+In 2009, a Harry Potter travelling exhibition premiered in Chicago, marking an expansion of the franchise beyond books and films.

 November 2010: Release of Harry Potter and the Deathly Hallows – Part 1